Avnet/Ultra96-PYNQ/README.md

 ## Build your own PYNQ SD image for Ultra96 v1/v2

-This is optional for advanced users if they want to rebuild a PYNQ image.
+This is optional for advanced users if they want to rebuild their own U96 PYNQ images.

-This repository contains source files and instructions for building PYNQ to run on the [Ultra96 board](http://zedboard.org/product/ultra96).
+This repository contains source files and instructions for building PYNQ to run on the [Ultra96 board](http://zedboard.org/product/ultra96-v2-development-board).
-Users can leverage the included Petalinux BSPs to build the images on their own.

 Building PYNQ for Ultra96 can take many hours to complete.
 Plan accordingly!